WT000/JAVAAE2/ae2/documentation/GeneralDocs.md

 I decided to use this to ensure that my code is still functioning after each push to the repo, it's especially useful for finding commits which accidentally break the system and require fixing.
 It also saves time as I don't need to manually run tests right as I'm about to push, I can simply look at the status on GitHub and see if the app is okay!

 ### Persistence
 Persistence has been achieved through Hibernate (JPA), which is why some classes such as ShoppingItem are tagged with @Entity.
-If you want the database to not be in-memory edit the [persistence-app.properties](https://github.com/WT000/JAVAAE2/blob/main/ae2/web/src/main/resources/persistence-app.properties) file.
+If you want the database to not be in-memory, edit the [persistence-app.properties](https://github.com/WT000/JAVAAE2/blob/main/ae2/web/src/main/resources/persistence-app.properties) file.
 Doing this will save DB files to (Tomcat)/target/hsqldb/ae2ProductDb.

 ### Additional Tests
-I've added additional tests when it comes to testing the database, classes, and objects, ensuring that there's as little bugs as possible.
+I've added additional tests when it comes to testing the database, classes, and objects, ensuring that there are as little bugs as possible.

+### Logging
+Methods which perform important actions (such as transactions with the database) will log a message to the console to help with debugging, of which are saved into a ae2cart-perf file.

+As mentioned earlier, the transaction and performance logs will be stored in (Tomcat)/logs/ae2cart.

+### Synchronized methods
+Methods used to fetch properties are synchronzied to ensure changes aren't made at the same time as reading, I've also made the transaction process synchronzied to ensure that transactions only happen one at a time (which will ensure that decremented stock will always be checked before the next transaction).